hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br clear="all" />

-I pulled up my DSP software with Fo=500hz, Gain = + 2.5dB and it took a Q = 15 to match the measured Q.  So, while it looks offensive, it wasn't to me and I believe the above backs up my notion that it wouldn't be to others.
+I pulled up my DSP software and put in these settings: Fo=500hz, Gain = + 2.5dB and Q = 15 to match the measured Q.  Meaning, the Q of this peak is ~ 15.
+This is very narrow Q.  So, while it looks offensive, it wasn't to me and I believe the above backs up my notion that it wouldn't be to others.
 Obviously your mileage may vary.
+There are no wiggles in the impedance measurement.
+Notably, as you will see in the 360-degree horizontal radiation graphics below, this on-axis peak loses output as you move to the backside of the speaker.
+My best guess is this is some sort of influence of the passive radiator experiencing breakup, where on the backside of the speaker the PR has already begun rolling off but on the frontside the pressue of the mid/woofer combined with the breakup results in a narrow Q boost.

 <br clear="all" />